-Michigan State University to host sixth International Symposium on Beef Cattle Welfare in June 2021
+Michigan State University to host sixth International Symposium on Beef Cattle Welfare Webinar Series in 2022

-The symposium will bring together renowned beef experts that will discuss their latest research findings and emerging animal welfare issues that face the beef cattle industry.
-The symposium features topics of interest for anyone connected to the beef industry from academia and government to producers and industry.
+The symposium brings together renowned beef experts that will discuss their latest research findings and emerging animal welfare issues that face the beef cattle industry.
+The symposium features topics of interest for anyone connected to the beef industry from academia and government to producers and the allied industry.

-“We are excited and committed to hosting the symposium.
-We look forward to showcasing the research, technology and facilities at Michigan State University in 2021, and the offering a program featuring a line-up of high caliber scientists, veterinarians, and industry leaders on beef cattle welfare.” said Janice Swanson, Director of Animal Welfare and Professor in the Departments of Animal Science and Large Animal Clinical Sciences at Michigan State University.
-“It is important for us to honor the uniqueness of this symposium that brings together international academia experts, students, producers, retailers, government officials and industry representatives to not only learn about the latest in beef welfare but also offers a platform for dialogue to move the industry forward and as such we believed it was necessary to postpone the symposium to allow those around the globe recover from this challenge.”
+“We are excited to host the symposium virtually and create an environment to discuss important issues facing the beef industry,” said Janice Swanson, Professor in the Department of Animal Science and Large Animal Clinical Sciences at Michigan State University.
+“This symposium is unique because it brings together academic experts and students, producers, retailers, government officials and industry representatives to not only learn about the latest issues and science in beef cattle welfare but also offer a platform for dialogue to move the industry forward.”

-“The planning committee is working to secure some of the top experts in beef welfare to speak at the symposium or host a wet lab demonstration to help move the industry forward through dialogue, demonstration and the latest in research from experts around the world,” said Dan Thomson, Animal Science Chairperson, Iowa State University.
+“The planning committee has worked to secure some of the top experts in beef cattle welfare to speak at the symposium or host a virtual demonstration to help move the industry forward through dialogue, demonstration and the latest in research from experts around the world,” said Dan Thomson, Professor, Department of Animal Science, Iowa State University.
 “The symposium provides a rare opportunity for international experts, producers, government officials and industry stakeholders to make connections and engage in dialog.”